 Case 1 on Filing a Claim under Export-Import Insurance

 However, upon arrival of the cargo, the importing company rejected the delivery.
 The cause for the same was rusting of the steel gaskets and not being up to the required standards.
-As MM Gasket Inc. had bought an export and import insurance policy, the company immediately approached its insurer for claim settlement.
+As MM Gaskets Inc. had bought an export and import insurance policy, the company immediately approached its insurer for claim settlement.
 The surveyor was appointed to consider the matter.

 The surveyor found out that despite good packaging, the shipment of steel gaskets rusted due to exposure to salt water during transportation.
 The reaction caused the steel gaskets to rust during the transit.
 The insurance company asked MM Gasket Inc. to submit a damage certificate along with a proof of dispatch.
-The original invoice and packaging list were also submitted.
+The original invoice and packing list were also submitted.
 The insurer reviewed all the documents and approved the claim settlement.

 Case 2 on Filing a Claim under Export-Import Insurance

 A food processing company, located in Gujarat, was well-known locally for its excellent quality of raw materials used.
 Through word of mouth the company started getting orders to deliver their food products to distant places.
 As the company was new, it did not have experience in exporting to out of country locations.
 In its effort to expand and progress, the company thought of taking an export and import insurance to protect its exported products from any loss.